rweigel/phys305/induced_polarization.md

 $\mathbf{E}=\mathbf{E}_b + \mathbf{E}_Q$

 where $\mathbf{E}_b$ is the field due to the bound surface charge densities on the inner and outer surface of the dielectric, and $\mathbf{E}_Q$ is the field due to the charges on the surface of the sphere.
+Use the surface charge densities found in Example 4.5 for you calculations of the electric field.

 **Answer**